nexusformat/definitions/manual/source/mpes-structure.rst

 =======================================

-The NXmpes application definition is designed to describe data and metadata obtained from various multidimensional photoemission spectroscopy (mpes) techniques.
+The NXmpes application definition is designed to describe data and metadata obtained from various multidimensional photoemission spectroscopy (MPES) techniques.
+This definition is very flexible and requires just a reasonable amount of metadata to make the stored data interoperable and reproducible.
-It is highly versatile, with the only requirement being the presence of an energy axis.
+The only thing needed for the actual data is the presence of an energy axis.

-The experimental techniques covered by this application definition are primarily limited to photon-in and photoelectron-out methods.
+The experimental techniques covered by this application definition are primarily limited to photon-in photoelectron-out methods.
 If you are searching for related techniques, there is a good chance you will find valuable information here.

 Example techniques covered by this application definition include: